ProcessPA/jekyll-site/quick-start-guide/agenda-preview-and-distribution.md

 ---
 Once your agenda is complete, you can preview or share it by following these next steps:

-This video will show you how to preview, download and the email distribution of the Agenda.
+This video will show you how to preview and download the agenda.
+And will also demonstrate how to email the Agenda to members.
 For step by step instructions, refer to below the video.

 <div class="container my-5">
     <div class="embed-responsive embed-responsive-16by9">